temporalio/edu-interacting-with-workflows-typescript-code/exercises/querying-workflows/README.md

 ## Setup

-You'll need three terminal windows for this exercise.
+You'll need two terminal windows for this exercise.

 1. In all terminals, change to the `exercises/querying-workflows/practice` directory.
 2. In one terminal, run `npm install` to install dependencies.